author

 1840–1920

-A Maine jurist and legal thinker, he spent decades on the state’s highest court and later turned big questions about law, rights, and justice into clear, serious prose.
-His writing carries the voice of someone who had lived inside the law and wanted to explain not just how it worked, but why it mattered.
+A Maine jurist and legal thinker, he spent nearly three decades on the state’s highest court and later turned his experience into clear, reflective writing about justice and the law.

 by Lucilius A. (Lucilius Alonzo) Emery

-Born in Carmel, Maine, in 1840, Lucilius Alonzo Emery graduated from Bowdoin College in 1861, read law, and was admitted to the bar in 1863.
-He built his early career in Ellsworth, then moved through public service as a Maine state senator and Maine attorney general before joining the bench.
+Born in Carmel, Maine, in 1840, Lucilius Alonzo Emery graduated from Bowdoin College in 1861, studied law, and was admitted to the bar in 1863.
+He built his career in Ellsworth, where he practiced law and became active in public service.